 After Ocalan’s imprisonment—brought about after Turkey threatened Assad with war—and Ocalan’s subsequent orders for the PKK to de-escalate, Damascus reached an accommodation with Ankara and actually did put its support into a state of dormancy.
 (Assad refocussed his use of terrorism against Coalition forces in Iraq via the Islamic State’s predecessor.)
 Between 2003 and 2011, the PYD actually did experience some repression from the Syrian regime.
 But the link was never broken and the course was quickly reversed.

-When the Syrian uprising broke out in 2011, the PYD was widely considered a wing of the Assad government and busied itself attacking demonstrators and murdering opposition activists like Mishal Tammo and Nasruddin Birhik.
+When the Syrian uprising broke out in 2011, the PYD was widely considered a wing of the Assad government and busied itself attacking demonstrators and (allegedly) murdering opposition activists like Mishal Tammo and Nasruddin Birhik.
 The later assassination of Mahmud Wali (Abu Jandi), a KNC official, is also suspected to be the work of the PYD.
 The PKK served as a useful wedge within the Kurdish community and complicating factor for Turkey, which was—after an initial hesitancy—supporting the Syrian opposition.
 When the Assad regime withdrew from the Kurdish areas in July 2012 and the PYD took over, it looked much more like a handover than an expulsion.
 Large stocks of weaponry were left to the PYD by the regime, and the main Kurdish opposition groups, Tammo’s Future Movement primarily but the Yekiti Party as well, who had joined with the Arab opposition to the regime, were targeted by the regime, their leaderships and political structures attacked, leaving a vacuum for the PYD to step into.
-And the handover was by no means a complete one either.
+And the handover was by no means a complete, either.
 Since then, the PYD has acted in de facto alliance with the Assad regime.